Aga Khan Centre

 Tel: +44 (0)20 7380 3800

 The Governance Programme was founded in 2014 by Professor Abdou Filali-Ansary.
 It critically assesses current thinking on governance in relation to Muslim contexts.
 It aims to address the deeply rooted religious and cultural sensitivities prevalent in matters of governance by exploring their impact on the way reforms are received and the way in which institutions are perceived and managed.

-Key goals of the programme are to improve the quality of life by promoting the public good in the developing world, with a particular interest in Muslim contexts.
+While focused on Muslim contexts, the programme adopts a comparative approach as the majority of Muslims face the same challenges as other communities in the developing world.
+Key goals of the programme are to improve the quality of life by promoting the public good in the developing world.

 By generating key information in accessible, multi-lingual formats, the programme is committed to encouraging healthy and informed debate among scholars and the public alike.